 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the E-M5 II and the GH5 are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the GH5 followed on from the Panasonic GH4.
+The GH5 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M5 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Olympus E-M5 II or the Panasonic GH5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.